MalekKamel/CurrencyConverter/README.md

 The app loads currencies from [Fixer.io](https://fixer.io/)

 ### APK
-You can download the [APK](https://github.com/ShabanKamell/CurrencyConverter/tree/master/apk) for a quick look at the app.
+You can download the [APK](https://github.com/ShabanKamell/CurrencyConverter/tree/master/apk) for a quick look.

 ### Build The Project